sathvikamuktha/project-1/README.md

-I built an Express.js web application using the MVC (Model-View-Controller) pattern and the EJS template engine.
+I building an Express.js web application using the MVC (Model-View-Controller) pattern and the EJS template engine.
 The application simulates a marketplace where users can manage items for sale.
 The project includes functionality to view, add, edit, delete, and search items.
 ## Tech Stack:
 - Backend: Express.js
 - Template Engine: EJS
 - Data Storage: Hard-coded JavaScript objects (using an array to store items)
 - Routing: RESTful routes to manage items (using Express routes and controller functions)

 ## Installation
 1. Clone the repository:
    ``